-The existing concentration of large groups is managed through a secured portfolio (69% of the portfolio is collateralized) and by the application of high credit standards, as indicated by the low levels of non-performing loans.
-BBM maintains a high level of liquidity on its balance sheet, which is largely encompassed by federal T-bills and overnight "repos."
+The risk concentration is an intrinsic challenge for BBM and similar rated banks.
+The existing concentration of large groups is managed through a secured portfolio (70% of the portfolio is collateralized) and by the application of high credit standards, as indicated by the low levels of non-performing loans.
+In 2011, the 20 largest loans accounted for 80.5% of reported Tier 1 equity and for more than 8 times pre-provision income reported in 2011.